SushilGujar/awesome-resume-builder/README.md

 # awesome-resume-builder
-Builds the awesome resume for free
+Builds the awesome resume using simple html and bootstrap..
+Enjoy...